jaredwray/hookified/README.md

 ```

 ## Usage
-This was built because we constantly wanted hooks and events extended on libraires we are building such as [Keyv](https://keyv.org).
+This was built because we constantly wanted hooks and events extended on libraires we are building such as [Keyv](https://keyv.org) and [Cacheable](https://cacheable.org).
 This is a simple way to add hooks and events (via [emittery](https://npmjs.com/package/emittery)) to your libraries.

 ```javascript
 import { Hookified } from 'hookified';